MuhtasimTanmoy/notebook/distributed/distributed systems.md

  - But another possible approach is optimistic replication, where all concurrent updates are allowed to go through, with inconsistencies possibly created, and the results are merged or "resolved" later.
  - In this approach, consistency between the replicas is eventually re-established via "merges" of differing replicas.
   - Operation based
-  - State based
+  - State-based
   - However, there are practical differences.
-  - State-based CRDTs are often simpler to design and to implement; their only requirement from the communication substrate is some kind of gossip protocol.
+  - State-based CRDTs are often simpler to design and implement; their only requirement from the communication substrate is some kind of gossip protocol.
   - Their drawback is that the entire state of every CRDT must be transmitted eventually to every other replica, which may be costly.
   - In contrast, operation-based CRDTs transmit only the update operations, which are typically small.
-  - However, operation-based CRDTs require guarantees from the communication middleware;that the operations are not dropped or duplicated when transmitted to the other replicas, and that they are delivered in causal order.
+  - However, operation-based CRDTs require guarantees from the communication middleware; that the operations are not dropped or duplicated when transmitted to the other replicas, and that they are delivered in causal order.

 ### Network Time Protocol